 - Lines - Freeform line, Straight line, Precise curved line.

-- Shapes - Rectangle, Circle, Polygon.For a shape, the original border color will be changed to the fill area color.We recommend you delete all of the unusable overlay types:
+- Shapes - Rectangle, Circle, Polygon.For a shape, the original border colour will be changed to the fill area colour.We recommend you delete all of the unusable overlay types:

 - Flight lines.